GoogleCloudPlatform/datacatalog-tag-engine/README.md

 <br>

-9. Create the Firestore database, which is used to store the tag configurations:
+9. Create the Firestore database, used to store the tag configurations:

 This command currently requires `gcloud alpha`.
 If you don't have it, you need to first install it before creating the database.